fbdtemme/bencode/docs/usage/value.rst

     // Copy initialize a bvalue holding a string. bc::bvalue b3 = "string";

-The type can be passed explicitly using a type tag.
+The type can be passed explicitly using one of the following type tags:

+*   bc::btype::integer
+*   bc::btype::string
+*   bc::btype::list
+*   bc::btype::dict

 This is necessary to distinguish between initializer-lists for string, list and dict bencode types.

-The constructor taking an initializer_list without a type tag will construct a dict.
+The constructor taking an initializer-list without a type tag will construct a dict.

 .. code-block:: cpp

+    // initialized-list without type-tag constructs a dict. auto dict_from_init_list = bc::bvalue({{"foo", 1}});

     // construct a vector of 5 times 1
     bc::bvalue b4(bc::btype::list, {5, 1});

-Converting constructors allow any type that has the required customization points implemented to be passed to the bvalue constructor.
+The converting constructor allow any type that has the required customization points implemented to be passed to the bvalue constructor.

 .. code-block:: cpp
     #include <bencode/traits/list.hpp>

     auto l = std::list{1, 2, 4, 5};